MajorNr01/yt-course-part-1-compiler/README.md

 # Windows 11 (MSYS 2)

 Install MSYS 2 from https://www.msys2.org/.
+The installation may take several minutes.

+Now, open MSYS 2 in the MINGW64 Environment.
+On Windows 11, press the `WIN` key and type `MSYS2 MINGW64`.
+You can read more about MSYS 2 environments at https://www.msys2.org/docs/environments/ if you're interested.

 Install packages:

 * git
 * mingw-w64-x86_64-gcc